 So how can the individual investor go about building a well-diversified, low-cost portfolio of early-stage ventures?

 Because of the inherent riskiness of investing in startups, diversifying your equity crowdfunding portfolio is never going to be a perfect science.
-[Although if you're really interested, there have been some gallant theoretical attempts to extend the classic Capital Asset Pricing Model to the valuation of early-stage companies.]
+(Although, there have been some gallant theoretical attempts to extend the classic Capital Asset Pricing Model to the valuation of early-stage companies.)
 But some important considerations have emerged from the research into angel investors' strategies and performance that can help shed light on what a well-diversified equity crowdfunding portfolio might look like.
 Here are some of the key lessons to keep in mind.

 The more, the merrier